sethwoodworth/FriendlyToS/README.md

 FriendlyToS is a project to explain Terms of Services in a friendly way to the users of the web.

 This is the technical implementation of FriendlyToS and contains four subprojects:
+ * HTML and MD of ToSes being monitored     ('./documents')
  * FriendlyToS' Django website              ('./frndlyts')
  * Terms of Service monitoring framework    ('./tosWatch')
  * Natural language ToS annotation system   ('./tosGrokr')